debapriya9b/cookbook/README.md

 - **Update a Recipe** ([CR**U**D] Update recipes)

-    -Users can update or 'edit' their own recipes on this page.Edit option will only -be visible for a user on their own recipe pages.
+    - Users can update or 'edit' their own recipes on this page.Edit option will only -be visible for a user on their own recipe pages.

 - **Delete a Recipe** ([CRU**D**] Delete recipes)

-    -Users can delete or 'remove' their own recipes.
+    - Users can delete or 'remove' their own recipes.
 Delete option will only be visible for a user on their own recipe pages.

 - **Flash Messages**

-    -Flash messages have been used for different activities to direct/inform the users and to make the site more user friendly.
+    - Flash messages have been used for different activities to direct/inform the users and to make the site more user friendly.

 ### Features Left to Implement